 Mont Joigny and Mont Pellat

-Starting point: le Grand Carroz Difficulty: 1 Ascent: 700 m Time: 4 hrs Quality: ***
+Starting point: Col du Granier Difficulty: 1 Ascent: 700 m Time: 4 hrs Quality: ***

 This walk is a walk of superlatives - it passes through a pastoral paradise, traverses a superb ridge, and boasts some of the best views in the area.
 As quite a lot of it is in forest and away from the glare of the limestone cliffs, it is also particularly suitable for excessively hot days.
-It starts from le Grand Carroz, a tiny hamlet a little less than 3 km west of the Col du Granier, makes its way up Mont Joigny, and then follows the ridge overlooking Chambéry round to Mont Pellat, before descending via the Col des Fontanettes back to the start (map).
+It starts from the col du Granier, makes its way up Mont Joigny, and then follows the ridge overlooking Chambéry round to Mont Pellat, before descending via the Col des Fontanettes to the tiny hamlet of Grand Garroz.
+From here, an easy stroll surrounded by some idyllic hayfields returns one back to the start (map).
 The walk is mainly easy going.
 It has one minor scrambly descent and a couple of short sections with mild exposure, but that shouldn't be allowed to put anybody off.

-Continuing along the track, the path re-enters the forest, and passes a path signposted Épernay off to the right.
-Immediately after, a track heads uphill to the left signposted Mont Joigny, which is ours.
-It has a junction after a few minutes - we select the one going straight on, following the yellow waymarkings.
+Park at the Col du Granier, where there is plenty of parking (1130 m, grid ref.
+UTM 31T 772728 504038) just to the west of the road junction.
+The track goes off from behind some public lavatories opposite the restaurant, and is reassuringly signposted to Mont Joigny.
+It initially passes through meadows with interludes of forest for some ten minutes or so, until a sign-posted junction at Les Ravines directs us along a smaller track ascending to the north.
+It has a junction after a few minutes - we select the one going straight on, following the yellow way-markings.
 Half an hour of steady ascent reaches the ridge at 1490 m where another signpost indicates Mont Joigny is to the left.
 From here, our route follows the ridge all way round the le Grand Carroz amphitheatre, and is magnificent walking every step of the way.

 From the summit the path drops steeply through some small crags, reaching a col in the forest 15 minutes later.
 It then rises up gently to soon arrive at Pointe de la Gorgeat, a belvédère perched high on the northern most cliffs overlooking Chambéry and Lac d'Aiguebelette.
 Truely an impressive place.
 This is the north-east extremity of our walk, and we now follow the ridge west towards Mont Pellat.
 It immediately drops fairly steeply down to the col de la Drière 180 m below.
 At one point there is a short slither down some rocks and some mild exposure, but that is the nearest thing to any difficulty.
 Looking back, one can catch a view of the cliffs below Pointe de la Gorgeat, whilst in front are views of the equally impressive cliffs below Mont Pellat.
 On the way down we pass a path coming up from the left.

 Beyond the summit, the path turns back towards the south along a narrow ridge overlooking the valley separating it from Mont Outhéran.
 This is a lovely section to walk, albeit with minor exposure for a couple of minutes.
 Unfortunately, this section is all too short.
 The path soon re-enters the beech woods, and descends gently to Col des Fontanettes, where our way to le Grand Carroz is signposted to the left.
 The path morphs into a track after 10 minutes, and then enters a meadow.
 When we came past in late June the grass was still uncut, and it was one of the most beautiful meadows we have ever seen, with an incredible diversity of flowers.
-Continuing through the meadow, we arrive back at the car some 30 minutes after leaving the col have experienced one of the finest walks in Chartreuse.
+Continuing through the meadow, we pass through le Grand Carroz, a small hamlet of mainly traditional buildings in an idyllic location, following the yellow signposted Tour de Chartreuse.